molpopgen/fwdpy/README.rst

   in fwdpp 0.4.9 that made the Cython wrappers in this package incorrect.
 * Population objects in types.hpp now have serialization/deserialization functions.
+* Single-parameter constructors for population objects in types.hpp are now "explicit".

 0.0.3
 -----------------